-You will be able to access the service via Zoom (see link below) and watch on our Facebook page.
+You will be able to access the service via Zoom (see weekly email for link) and watch on our Facebook page.
 In Zoom, you can see the faces of everyone and chat with other congregants.
 Many found that comforting to be able to do that as we are physically distanced from one another.
-Watching on Facebook will allow you to just see Rabbi Schultz and Rabbi Marion leading the services.
+Watching on Facebook will allow you to just see Rabbi Schultz, Rabbi Marion and Cantor Rubel leading the services.
 Thank you for bearing with us right now – we are trying to do what’s best for the health and safety of everyone in our B’nai Israel community.
 We hope to see you at “virtual” Shabbat services!

 There is a free flipbook version of Mishkan T’filah available online:

 Join via Zoom (see your weekly email for link)

 Click on the play icon below for the either the Sanctuary or Chapel services and then go to either the Broadcast Schedule to view live or Previous Broadcasts to view on demand.

 Erev Shabbat (Friday evening) and B’nai Mitzvah services are held in the Sanctuary.

 Shabbat Morning Services and many of our speakers meet in the chapel:

 If you would like to view a past broadcast, click on one of the two viewers above.
 If we are not currently streaming, you will be presented with a choice of looking at the upcoming schedule or looking at the archive for that worship space.
 B’nai Mitzvah and funeral services are password protected.
 All other services and events are available to the public.

 We are very excited about offering streaming live and on demand to our viewers and wanted to give you a sense of why we, as a community, have opted to bring our worship experience to your laptop screens and smartphone devices!